DevExpress-Examples/blazor-create-popup-dynamically/README.md

     builder.Services.AddScoped<IDxModalPopupService, DxModalPopupService>();
     ```

 1. Create a Popup model based on which the custom pop-up's content is generated.
-Refer to the following file for full implementation: [DxPopupModel.cs](/CS/DynamicPopup/Models/DxPopupModel.cs).
+Refer to the following file for the full implementation: [DxPopupModel.cs](/CS/DynamicPopup/Models/DxPopupModel.cs).

-1. Create a Razor component ([DxModalPopup.razor](/CS/DynamicPopup/Components/DxModalPopup.razor)) that is connected to the service.
+1. Create a Razor component ([DxModalPopup.razor](/CS/DynamicPopup/Components/DxModalPopup.razor)) that injects the service.

-1. _Optional._ If you want to show several pop-up windows on one page, create several `<DxPopup>` instances.
-To do so, wrap the Popup's markup in the `@foreach` loop:
+1. _Optional._ If you want to show multiple pop-up windows on one page, create the corresponding number of `DxPopup` instances.
+Wrap the Popup's markup in the `@foreach` loop:

     ```Razor
     @foreach (var model in DxModalPopupService.Modals) {